bnsave100/aria2-yaaw/README.md

 iAria2's PC side style or user-interface design is reference from Xware project of Xunlei Networks, and I tried to redesigned mobile side user-interface.
 I think it's more in-line with part of user's usage habits.
 In the design process, I cancelled some function which users don't or rarely use.

-In the final, I have tried to Chineseization (Chinese localization) this copy from YAAW project.
+In the final, I have tried to Chinesization (Chinese localization) this copy from YAAW project.
 And applied the Chineseizated copy of YAAW project in iAria2 project.
 If you want a non-Chineseizated version of iAria2, Please replace `aria2.js` and `yaaw.js` from origin of YAAW project.
 (But there are still some words in Chinese)

 ## Screenshots
 <img src="https://i.imgsafe.org/1545f70.jpg" height="320px"/>